Robotics-Research-Group-KUL/betfsm/documentation/docs/actionserver.md

 - **goal**
   `task` is a label that indicates which state-machine needs to be executed `parameters` is a string with JSON describing the parameters of the task.
-These parameters will be put in Yasmin's blackboard for use within the statemachine.
+These parameters will be put in BeTFSM's blackboard for use within the statemachine.
   Optionally these parameters can be validated using a JSON-Schema

 - **result**